 Each order helps pets in need

 But a Shiba Inu is not for everyone.
 They are strong-willed, confident, and independent, and new owners need to be prepared for serious obedience training and socialization, both in puppyhood and ongoing.

-They don’t particularly like being grabbed at by young kids and Shiba experts warn new owners with children to train the kids to sit and wait for the dog to approach them, rather than go after the dog…hard to do because they are so dang cute, but necessary.
+They don’t particularly like being grabbed by young kids, and Shiba experts warn new owners with children to train them to sit and wait for the dog to approach them rather than go after the dog.
+It is hard to do because they are so cute but necessary.

 Did you love reading about the Shiba Inu?
 Check out our amazing collection of dog merch and treat yourself to some doggy love!